Types of Truck Accidents

 Therefore, if you are hurt in a semi crash, you should avoid speaking to an insurance adjuster until you have had time to consult a New Jersey truck accident attorney.
 Unlike the insurance company, a lawyer will have your best interests in mind.
 Sometimes, the company may try to bully you into a low settlement.
 Other times, an insurance agent will call you while you are in the hospital, before you know the extent of your injuries.
 Even if this happened or you already spoke to the insurance company, a lawyer can help.
 It is never too late to seek legal advice, especially when your future or the future of a loved one is involved.

 Schedule a Free Consultation with a Union County Truck Accident Lawyer

 If you were hurt or lost a loved one in a trucking accident, our personal injury attorneys can help.
 No matter what type of truck accident caused your injuries and damages, we can investigate and discover who is responsible.
 Then, a truck accident lawyer from the Spevack Law Firm can help you get the compensation you deserve from the insurance company.

-We have three office locations in Iselin, New Brunswick and Teaneck.
+We have three office locations in Iselin and New Brunswick.
 This allow us to help clients involved in truck accidents and the families of truck accident victims from across Union County and Woodbridge Township.
 Call one of our offices or contact us online to schedule a free consultation with a truck accident lawyer today.